-Patients Travel From New York to Laser Spine Institute’s Regional Centers For Surgery
+Patients travel from New York to Laser Spine Institute’s regional surgery centers

-With surgery centers around the nation, Laser Spine Institute is here to help if you, like Kyle, are considering treatment for neck or back pain with laser spine surgery.
+With surgery centers around the nation, Laser Spine Institute is here to help if you, like Kyle, are considering treatment for neck or back pain with spine surgery.
 Above all else, it’s important to remember that you have a number of options available to find relief.
-Many times, a patient will consent to an invasive open-spine surgery as a reactionary response to chronic neck and back pain without learning the alternatives available.
+Many times, a patient will consent to an invasive traditional open spine surgery as a reactionary response to chronic neck and back pain without learning the alternatives available.

-However, studies have suggested the vast majority of aches and pains – even those caused by spinal deterioration – can be managed with a steady course of conservative, noninvasive treatment, such as pain medication, low-impact exercise, and hot-cold therapy.
-In the event that these treatments prove ineffective, contact or visit one of Laser Spine Institute’s regional surgery centers to learn how a minimally invasive procedure can help you rediscover your life without neck and back pain.
+Studies have suggested the vast majority of aches and pains – even those caused by spinal deterioration – can be managed with a steady course of conservative, non-invasive treatment, such as pain medication, low-impact exercise and hot/cold therapy.
+In the event that these treatments prove ineffective, contact or visit one of Laser Spine Institute’s regional surgery centers to learn how one of our minimally invasive procedures may be able to help you find relief from neck and back pain.

-The spine specialists at Laser Spine Institute treat a variety of degenerative spine conditions, including:
+The spine surgeons at Laser Spine Institute treat a variety of degenerative spine conditions, including:

-For patients who don’t respond to conservative treatment, invasive back surgery isn’t the only chance for meaningful pain relief.
-Outpatient minimally invasive spine surgery is a treatment option that can be completed in about an hour and doesn’t require the recovery, rehabilitation, and risk typically associated with open-spine operations.
+For patients who don’t respond to conservative treatment, invasive traditional open back surgery isn’t the only chance for meaningful pain relief.
+Outpatient minimally invasive spine surgery is a treatment option that can be completed in about an hour and doesn’t require the recovery, rehabilitation and risk typically associated with traditional open spine operations.

-During a minimally invasive procedure, an orthopedic surgeon or neurosurgeon will pinpoint the source of the patient’s discomfort and remove the problem without muscle dissection.
-As a result of advances in medical technology, spine surgeons also only require a small incision– of less than an inch in length to access the spine.
-This also reduces the chances of excessive scar tissue formation, clotting, and infection.
+During a minimally invasive procedure, an orthopedic surgeon or neurosurgeon will pinpoint the source of a patient’s discomfort and remove the problem without muscle dissection.
+As a result of advances in medical technology, spine surgeons also only require a small incision to access the spine.
+This also reduces the chances of excessive scar tissue formation and infection.

-If you are suffering from continuous neck or back pain and considering laser spine surgery, contact Laser Spine Institute to learn more about our procedures, or learn about our laser spine surgery locations.
+If you are experiencing continuous neck or back pain and considering spine surgery, contact Laser Spine Institute to learn more about our minimally invasive procedures and to learn about our laser spine surgery locations.